VCityTeam/DatAgoraWebSite/Website/content/components/data-viewer/index.md

 |---|---|
 |![vegetation-mask](UD_Viz_Vegetalisation_Artif_Mask.png#center)|![without-builings](UD_Viz_Without_Buildings.png#center)|

 A web application that allows us to display data in a 3D environment and interact with it to better showcase the correlations between them.
-This module is part of a large web application, [UD-Viz](UD-Viz_module), developed at LIRIS by the VCity team.
+This module is part of a large web application, [UD-Viz][udviz], developed at LIRIS by the VCity team.
 UD-Viz is based on ITowns, a Three.js environment to display geospatial data, and is constantly enhanced by adding various modules to better analyze and interact with data.

 The data is retrieved from databases with WFS or WMS protocol and processed to best fit the user's requierments.